-Ring in the New Year with this incredible ChocoChata Martini!
+Ring in the New Year or any day with this incredible ChocoChata Martini!
 Easy to make and oh so delicious, your guests will love it.
 While this post is sponsored by Voortman Bakery, all opinions and the recipe are my own.

 The holidays are coming!
 That means decorating, holiday shopping, cooking, cleaning, then cooking and cleaning again, baking, trying to avoid the holiday stress, and entertaining.
 Honestly, the holidays are really about spending time with family, friends and making memories.
 So, I am sharing a creative cocktail for you to enjoy this holiday season.
 Make one for you, and one for someone you love (who’s over 21 years old, of course 😉 ), sit down and enjoy the moment.
 Connect.
 Make a memory.
 Celebrate.

 Speaking of celebrating, since this RumChata and vodka martini is so easy to make, it’s perfect to serve at your New Year’s Eve parties.
 What sweeter way to ring in the new year than with this ChocoChata martini?!
 Well, there is one way I can think of.
 Serve these RumChata and vodka martinis with Voortman Bakery wafers.
 I had mine with the Chocolate Hazelnut wafers and they were the perfect pairing.
 The light, crispy wafers with a touch of sweetness from the chocolate and hazelnut tastes delicious with the creamy RumChata and the touch of butterscotch.
 Butterscotch?
 Yes!
 I love butterscotch candies, so I decided to add in butterscotch schnapps into this martini to give it a touch of sweetness.
 Then the chocolate sauce drizzle on the glass make this martini a beautiful cocktail that your guests will be asking for at each celebration.